jbampton/sedona-spatialbench/CONTRIBUTING.md

 ## Our Development Process

-To contribute, please find an existing issue or open a new one.
+To contribute, please find [an existing GitHub issue or open a new one](https://github.com/apache/sedona-spatialbench/issues).
 Claiming the issue you are working on helps us better track progress.

 ## Pull Requests